jdm64/saphyr/README.md

 ## Build Instructions ##

-Run `make` in the root directory and it will build the compiler binary `saphyr`.
+Run `make` in the src directory and it will build the compiler binary `saphyr`.